 It’s a tale as old as time.
 For centuries, healers the world over have believed in the power of cannabis.
-This rich history, combined with scientific advancement, has culminated in the ability to capture the potential of CBD oil and tap into its healing power.
+This rich history of CBD and cannabis in general, combined with scientific advancement, has culminated in the ability to capture the potential of CBD oil and tap into its healing power.
 We live in an age of endless possibility, as studies begin uncovering the positive effects of CBD on stress, anxiety, inflammation, seizures, and more.

 The journey here certainly hasn’t been drama-free.
 It involves ancient Chinese healers, nomadic horticulturists, royal doctors, and a fight for legislation.
 This leads us to today—the golden age of CBD.
 We are confident in the safety and effectiveness of CBD and have obtained the legal right to grow and distribute.
 Now we are itching to get this healing oil into the hands of those that need and want it.